Register to get access to free programming courses with interactive exercises

 <div>Want to get an item?
 Use the <button>Order</button> button and leave your contacts details</div>

-The second way to solve the problem is to use an HTML mnemonic, a special construct that's converted into the desired characters by the browser.
+The second way to solve the problem is to use an HTML mnemonic, a specific construct that the browser translates into the desired characters.
 For non-breaking spaces, we have the &nbsp; symbol.
-By adding it before and after the button, you can stop characters going missing.

 div